If the FAQ below does not provide answers to your questions, contact us.

 Please call Customer Service at (888) 658-8030 to order.

-Returns subject to 15% restocking fee.
+Returns subject to a restocking fee.
 Please call Customer Service at (888) 658-8030 for a Return Authorization Number and shipping instructions prior to returning merchandise.

 Most orders ship same day, next day air and second day air are available.